-Degrees conferred between July 1, 2016 and June 30, 2017
+Degrees conferred between July 1, 2019 and June 30, 2020

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of $1^{st}$ and $2^{nd}$ majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by $2^{nd}$ major as the denominator.
-If you prefer, you can compute the percentages using $1^{st}$ majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

-Category Diploma/ Certificates Associate Bachelor's CIP 2010 Categories to Include
+Category Diploma/ Certificates Associate Bachelor's CIP 2020 Categories to Include

-Agriculture - 1
+Agriculture 0 01

-Natural resources and 2 3
+Natural resources and conservation 0 03

-conservation

-Architecture - 4
+Architecture 0 04

-Area, ethnic, and gender studies 2 5
+Area, ethnic, and gender studies 1 05

-Communication/journalism 5 9
+Communication/journalism 4 09

-Communication technologies - 10
+Communication technologies 0 10

 Computer and information sciences 3 11

-Personal and culinary services - 12
+Personal and culinary services 0 12

 Education 4 13

-Engineering 10 14
+Engineering 12 14

-Engineering technologies - 15
+Engineering technologies 0 15

-Foreign languages, literatures, and 4 16
+Foreign languages, literatures, and linguistics 3 16

-linguistics

-Family and consumer sciences - 19
+Family and consumer sciences 0 19

-Law/legal studies - 22
+Law/legal studies 0 22

-English 3 23
+English 2 23

 Liberal arts/general studies 1 24

-Library science - 25
+Library science 0 25

-Biological/life sciences 9 26
+Biological/life sciences 13 26

-Mathematics and statistics 7 27
+Mathematics and statistics 5 27

-Military science and military - 28 and 29
+Military science and military technologies 0 28 and 29

-technologies

-Interdisciplinary studies - 30
+Interdisciplinary studies 0 30

-Parks and recreation - 31
+Parks and recreation 0 31

-Philosophy and religious studies <1 38
+Philosophy and religious studies 1 38

 Theology and religious vocations 1 39

 Physical sciences 2 40

-Science technologies - 41
+Science technologies 0 41

-Psychology 5 42
+Psychology 6 42

+Category Diploma/ Certificates Associate Bachelor's CIP 2020 Categories to Include

-Homeland Security, law - 43
+Homeland Security, law enforcement, firefighting, and protective services 0 43

-enforcement, firefighting, and

-protective services

-Public administration and social 1 44
+Public administration and social services 1 44

-services

-Social sciences 4 45
+Social sciences 6 45

-Construction trades - 46
+Construction trades 0 46

-Mechanic and repair technologies - 47
+Mechanic and repair technologies 0 47

-Precision production - 48
+Precision production 0 48

-Transportation and materials - 49
+Transportation and materials moving 0 49

-moving

 Visual and performing arts 1 50

-Health professions and related 21 51
+Health professions and related programs 21 51

-programs

-Business/marketing 13 52
+Business/marketing 11 52

 History 1 54

-Other -
+Other

 TOTAL 100% 100% 100%